randyriback/react-midi-sequencer/README.md

 ## Why build this?

-After years of being dissatisfied with the built-in "piano roll" sequencer of Ableton Live, I'd been craving a simple step-sequencer UI, similar to hardware drum machines I've owned in the past.
+After years of being dissatisfied with the built-in "piano roll" sequencer of Ableton Live, I'd been craving a simple step-sequencer UI, similar to hardware drum machines I've owned in the past

 ## How to use: